 THE CRYING BABY

 Babies cry a lot, and this is a common presentation to medical care.
-There are significant potential effects on breastfeeding.
-This page will cover only the breastfeeding related aspects of the crying baby.
+There are significant potential effects on breastfeeding/chestfeeding.
+This page will cover only the breastfeeding/chestfeeding related aspects of the crying baby.

 Gastro-oesophageal reflux disease (GORD)

-First line management of suspected GORD in a breastfed baby is expert face to face breastfeeding support with positioning and attachment.
-NICE recommends infant gaviscon as second line (which can be difficult for families to administer to breastfed babies but can be mixed with sterile water or expressed milk and given before breastfeeds).
+First line management of suspected GORD in a breastfed/chestfed baby is expert face to face breastfeeding/chestfeeding support with positioning and attachment.
+NICE recommends infant gaviscon as second line (which can be difficult for families to administer to breastfed/chestfed babies but can be mixed with sterile water or expressed milk and given before feeds).
 NICE recommends ranitidine or PPI as third line, although Cochrane review casts doubt that they are effective in this population and there are associated risks.

 Cows' milk protein allergy (CMPA)

-If a breastfed baby has symptoms suggestive of CMPA, the mother should eliminate cows' milk protein from her diet for 2-4 weeks, and then reintroduce it for 2-4 weeks - both elements are required before diagnosis can be made and an elimination diet resumed, as up to 15% of babies have suspected CMPA, but less than 5% will have confirmed CMPA after elimination and re-challenge.
+If a breastfed/chestfed baby has symptoms suggestive of CMPA, the breastfeeding/chestfeeding mother/parent should eliminate cows' milk protein from their diet for 2-4 weeks, and then reintroduce it for 2-4 weeks - both elements are required before diagnosis can be made and an elimination diet resumed, as up to 15% of babies have suspected CMPA, but less than 5% will have confirmed CMPA after elimination and re-challenge.
 The exception would be if symptoms are very severe or IgE-mediated, when re-challenge may not be appropriate, particularly outside of hospital.

-If a mother has eliminated cows' milk protein from her diet she should have a dietitian review.
-Meanwhile she should be advised to take 1000mg of calcium daily, and a vitamin D supplement.
-If an older baby with CMPA is advancing on the milk ladder the mother can also trial resuming a normal diet.
+If the breastfeeding/chestfeeding mother/parent has eliminated cows' milk protein from their diet they should have a dietitian review.
+Meanwhile they should be advised to take 1000mg of calcium daily, and a vitamin D supplement.
+If an older baby with CMPA is advancing on the milk ladder the breastfeeding/chestfeeding mother/parent can also trial resuming a normal diet.

 For an overview of the general assessment of the crying baby, see this blog